truetechcode/private-events/README.md

-# README

-## Project Description
-This project, is a light clone of Eventbrite.
-The main goal is to put in practice the main concepts of Associations in rails.

 # PRIVATE EVENTS

 This project, is a light clone of Eventbrite.
 The main goal is to put in practice the main concepts of Associations in rails.